 In partnership with Barnsley Museums Learning Team, the first two Creative Writing workshops for schools were delivered at Wentworth Castle Gardens in October 2019.
 KS2 pupils explored the landscape and were inspired to create their own poetry using a range of literary techniques.
 Back in the classroom, the children used these ideas to develop their creative writing portfolios.
-Here is what some of the pupils thought about of their day at Wentworth Castle Gardens.

-Re-designing the Union Jack Garden
+Re-designing the Union Jack Gardens